FAQ

 Any additional work or study will need to fit around Diploma study commitments.The Diploma is designed to immerse students into a sporting club environment, with two full days of teaching onsite and further study, placement hours and assessments to complete each week at the University and offsite.
 Students will also not be able to study part-time or defer their studies after commencing.

-There will be some flexibility around these commitments to complete part-time work, however attendance at onsite lectures, tutorials and workshops is required at the time they are scheduled.
+There will be some flexibility around these commitments to complete part-time work or compete in sporting competitions, however attendance at face-to-face lectures, tutorials and workshops is encouraged at the time they are scheduled.